This article may contain compensated links. Please read the disclosure for more info.

 Who invented the piano?
 Where did the piano come from?
-The history of the piano has roots from long ago...
+The history of the piano has roots stretching back very long ago...

-The first piano "Gravicembalo col piano e forte" was invented by Bartolomeo Cristofori in Italy around the beginning of the 1700's.
+Bartolomeo Cristofori (1655-1731) of Padua, Italy was a harpsichord maker who invented the piano called "Gravicembalo col piano e forte" around the beginning of the 1700's.

-But when learning about the history of pianos and the development of the piano we have today, it's interesting to also look at the development of keyboard instruments in general, as well as how the desire for different tone-qualities have changed over the centuries.
+When learning about the history of pianos and the development of the masterpiece of an instrument we have today, it's interesting to also look at the historical development of keyboard instruments in general, as well as how the desire for different tone-qualities have changed over many centuries...

 Now you can see a new fantastic replica of the Water organ finalized in 1999, at the museum in Dion, Greece.